DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning/autumn-week-2-mentor-materials.md

 ### Using routines (15 minutes)

-Pupils need to be taught what is expected of them in the classroom, and it is the teacher’s responsibility to do this.
+Pupils need to be taught what is expected of them in the classroom, and it is the teacher's responsibility to do this.

 Discuss the implications for this for the ECT.
 Have they been able to do this up to now?
 What has worked well?
 What have been the challenges?